jasongrimes/hello-docker/README.md

 ## Running the hello application in development

-Requires recent [installation of Docker Compose (one way or another)](https://docs.docker.com/compose/install/).
+Requires a recent [installation of Docker Compose (one way or another)](https://docs.docker.com/compose/install/).
 I like Docker Desktop.

 To run the hello app in a development environment, clone this repository and run  `docker-compose`: